VeryGrimm/NodeJS/README.md

 -rl.close() closes the readline instance
 -another event is close.  this will fire when the readline instance closes.

+-there is a module called fs that has various functions to read/manipulate the file system -one cool thing is that when you use the asynchronous functions, you pass a callback function to handle them: fs.readdir('./lib', function(err, files) { //foo });

 -__dirname is a global variable that stores the directory name of the current file -__filename is a global variable that stores the full path of the current file